kai-tub/bigearthnet-pipeline/readme.md

 ### Details
-It is important to note that this step not only aligns/adds the Sentinel-1 data but _also_ aligns the different outputs!
-The various metadata files are generated independently from one another and shouldn't be used directly!
+It is important to note that this step not only aligns/adds the Sentinel-1 data but _also_ aligns the different metadata files!
-The `patch_id_label_mapping.csv` only contains patches with a minimum area covered by label information.
-The `patch_id_split_mapping.csv` contains the split mapping for _all_ generated patches.
-For more details, see the code comments.

 ## Prepare for Distribution